Before walking into a radiator shop in the Philippines, it’s best to know what type of car radiator to get in the event that it does break down.

 The problem with plastic components is that they have to be replaced entirely.
 Fixing them would take a much more tedious process, hence the preference to change instead of repair.
 This is where aluminum radiators come in handy.

 Aluminum has a high thermal conductivity, meaning it conducts heat very well, absorbing it faster.
 This state allows hot coolant passing aluminum tubes to be cooled instantly, which is beneficial when it returns for another cycle to cool the car engine.
-Depending on the manufacturer, a radiator made entirely from aluminum can conduct as much as 2,000 BTU per hour.
+Depending on the manufacturer, a radiator made entirely from the aluminum can conduct as much as 2,000 BTU per hour.
 That’s a 41% increase in efficiency when compared to its brass counterpart.